 Yearly Aircraft Maintenance Costs

-Depending on the aircraft and the type of flying it is doing (private vs commerical) the amount of maintenance inspections and work that has to be completed every year will vary.
+Depending on the aircraft and the type of flying it is doing (private vs commercial) the number of maintenance inspections and work that has to be completed every year will vary.

 No matter what, every aircraft has to be inspected and worked on. some of the items can be completed by the owner, but some have to be completed by a licensed aircraft mechanic.
 These costs need to be accounted for.